mtabini/go-bowtie/README.md

 }
 ```

-Like all comparable systems, however, Bowtie becomes powerful once you start adding middlewares to it.
-Let's start, then with the most basic server—one that does, well, _nothing:_
+Like all comparable systems Bowtie draws its power on a series of middlewares that perform specific tasks.
+To understand how this all works, let's start, then, with the most basic server—one that does, well, _nothing:_

 ```go
 package main